Mark Green (racing driver)

-Mark Green (born April 8, 1959) is an American professional stock car racing driver.
+Mark Steven Green (born April 8, 1959) is an American professional stock car racing driver.
 He is the brother of drivers, Jeff Green and David Green.

-Beginnings
+Early career

-Mark Green began his racing career in 1973, racing go-karts in the Southern Indiana Racing Association.
+Green began his racing career in 1973, racing go-karts in the Southern Indiana Racing Association.
 During his tenure, he won six consecutive championships.
 He then moved on to the late model division at several local speedways.
-Among the tracks he competed on were Nashville Speedway USA, Beech Bend Raceway and Kentucky Motor Speedway.
+Among the tracks he competed on were Nashville Speedway USA, Beech Bend Raceway, and Kentucky Motor Speedway.
 From 1988 to 1991, he also competed in the All-American Challenge Series.
-In 1993, he won 16 of 20 races at Beech Bend and won the track championships there, from 1991 to 1993.
+In 1993, he won sixteen of twenty races at Beech Bend and won the track championships there, from 1991 to 1993.

+Motorsports career

 1995–2000

-Green made his Busch debut in 1995 at Indianapolis Raceway Park.
-He qualified the #41 Brewco Motorsports Chevrolet in the twenty-eighth spot and finished eighteenth.
-He signed to run ten more races in 1996, in the #37 Timber Wolf-sponsored Chevy.
+Green made his Busch Series debut in 1995 at Indianapolis Raceway Park.
+He qualified the No. 41 Brewco Motorsports Chevrolet in the 28th spot and finished 18th.
+He signed to run ten more races in 1996, in the No. 37 Timber Wolf Chevy.
 He posted his first career top-ten at Myrtle Beach Speedway, where he finished tenth, in addition to qualifying on the outside pole.
-In 1997, Green and Brewco ran the full schedule, posting five top-tens including a career-best fifth-place finish at Charlotte Motor Speedway.
-He finished 11th in points.
+In 1997, Green and Brewco ran the full schedule, posting five top-tens including a career best fifth-place finish at Charlotte Motor Speedway.
+He finished eleventh in points.
 Green also ran two Craftsman Truck Series races that year for Brewco, finishing eleventh at IRP.

-In 1998, Green continued to drive for Brewco, but only had four top-ten finishes.
+In 1998, Green continued to drive for Brewco but only had four top-ten finishes.
 After his thirteenth-place points finish, Green departed from the team.
-He joined Washington-Erving Motorsports, driving the #50 Dr Pepper-sponsored Chevy.
+He joined Washington-Erving Motorsports, driving the No. 50 Dr Pepper Chevy.
 His best finish that season was tenth at the Yellow Freight 300 and he dropped to 21st in the standings.
-He exited the ride due to a lack of funding and drove the #63 Exxon-sponsored Chevy for HVP Motorsports and had a seventh-place run at Talladega Superspeedway.
+He exited the ride due to a lack of funding and drove the No. 63 Exxon Chevy for HVP Motorsports and had a seventh-place run at Talladega Superspeedway.